NectarSun/nectarsun-update-package/README.md

 # Nectarsun Software Updater
 Nectarsun software updater tool for the distributors of the Nectarsun to help maintain up-to-date software on shipped devices.

 Currently this application only runs on Windows.

+>Detailed information on Nectarsun firmware updates and releases at [https://nectarsun.github.io](https://nectarsun.github.io)

 ## Tools needed
 To update your Nectarsun, first of all, you will need these tools: